deckarep/zigrdkafka/README.md

 This is librdkafka under the command and control of Zig.
 This project requires Zig 0.13 and is developed on MacOS aarch64.

+Note: this lib is under heavy active development and subject to lots of changes.
+It is highly unstable at the moment. ⚠️⚠️ You have been warned ⚠️⚠️ !

 ## Getting up and running

 ```sh